Pioneer-Rocketry/Flight-Computer-v3/README.md

     - example: posX
 - Constants should use `CAPS_LOCK_SNAKE_CASE` capitalization
 - Functions should use `camelCase` capitalization
-- Functions should try and use early return if possible to prevent nested if statements
 - Functions should have docstrings saying what each variable is, and what the output is.
 - All git commits should have a message that talks about what was changed